cccbr/runningatower/content/docs/060-headstocks/index.md

 *Figure 5: Metal canon-retaining headstock*

 At one time, canons were accidentally (or deliberately) broken or cut off the crown and the bell was then secured to the headstock with bolts passing through the crown.
-The historical value of canons is now recognised and such bells can continue in use with canon-retaining headstocks – an unusual timber example of which is shown in Figure 2.
+The historical value of canons is now recognised and such bells can continue in use with canon-retaining headstocks – an unusual timber example of which was seen in Figure 2.

 Nowadays, canon-retaining headstocks are often made of fabricated steel, as shown in Figure 5, although some are castings.
-This design shown in Figure 5 is attractive because the canons are reasonably visible.
+This design in Figure 5 is attractive because the canons are reasonably visible.
 Some designs obscure the view of the canons – which is unfortunate for an item which has been retained because of its historical value.

 ## Care of Headstocks